 "Peace means much more than the absence of war.
 Human security can no longer be understood in purely military terms.
-Rather, it must encompass economic development, social justice, environmental protection, democratisation, disarmament, and respect for human rights and the rule of law".
-78
+Rather, it must encompass economic development, social justice, environmental protection, democratisation, disarmament, and respect for human rights and the rule of law".71

-This inter-disciplinary understanding of human security also raises questions as ©CBM Disability-Inclusive Development Toolkit to how we engage to protect and promote human rights and security in contexts of increased vulnerability, especially in fragile and failing states.
+This inter-disciplinary understanding of human security also raises questions as to how we engage to protect and promote human rights and security in contexts of increased vulnerability, especially in fragile and failing states.
 The rise in conflicts in many parts of Asia, Africa and the Middle East, as well as the growth in black market economies based on illegal trade of drugs, weapons and human trafficking is increasing the numbers of people living in intolerable conditions, conditions which are even more hazardous for vulnerable groups such as women, children, people with disabilities and older people.
-A deterioration in human security requires increased investments and capacity development to protect the safety and security of resources, staff and populations, in order to promote sustainable and effective programming.
+A deterioration in human security requires increased investments and capacity development to protect the safety and security of resources, staff and populations and to promote sustainable and effective programming.

 Over the past three years CBM has recognised the need to develop awareness and capacity of all staff on safety and security as an approach that underpins all our work across programmes.
-The 'CBM Global Security Management Plan'79 is an important guide to help staff wherever they are based to analyse, address and support strengthening security as part of our day to day practice to ensure dignity and well-being of staff and partners.
+The 'CBM Global Security Management Plan72 is an important guide to help staff wherever they are based to analyse, address and support strengthening security as part of our day-to-day practice to ensure dignity and well-being of staff and partners.
 CBM operates a global safety and security (S&S) approach based on acceptance by local communities and key stakeholders.
-This fits well with our ethos of being a community based development organisation operating in partnerships with local partner organisations.
+This fits well with our ethos of being a community based development organisation operating in cooperation with local partner organisations.

-Case study example: Whenever CBM train staff and managers on risk prevention and travel security we draw on our staff and partners who have a disability to support training.
-They support us to build disability-inclusive scenarios into the training sessions and simulations.
+Case study example: Whenever CBM train staff and managers on risk prevention and travel security we draw on our staff and partners who have a disability to support training by building disability-inclusive scenarios into the training sessions and simulations.
 This gives practical experience and examples of the challenges that people with disabilities face in real life situations.
-It gives staff the opportunity to experience, learn and ask what a fellow traveller with a disability may need to stay safe in a chaotic and potentially dangerous situation such as a road block, a crime scene or even a natural disaster.
-The main focus is on prevention of hurt and trauma but it also raises awareness on the importance of planning ahead and preparing for adequate responses to a crisis situation from a management perspective.
-Each session is unique and all participants learn new things on inclusion in a setting where tested and communicated skills truly matter and, in some cases, may even be a situation of life or death.
+It gives staff the opportunity to experience, learn and ask what a fellow traveller with a disability may need to stay safe in a chaotic and potentially dangerous situation.
+Such situations may be a road block, a crime scene or even a natural disaster.
+While the main focus is on the prevention of hurt and trauma, from a management perspective the training also raises awareness on the importance of planning ahead and preparation to enable adequate responses to a crisis situation.
+Each session is unique and all participants come away having learned new things about inclusion and how to apply it in a potentially dangerous situation.
+In such situations having the knowledge and skills this training offers truly matters; it could be the difference between life and death.